Sofia University: New student society to fight homophobia

 According to the Bulgarian-language publication “Huge”, the “Student Society for Equality” is the first and only organisation of this kind in Bulgaria.

-It will also struggle to overcome all forms of discrimination and intolerance, in general, by fighting discriminatory and aggressive behaviour against vulnerable groups , including disadvantaged people and members of ethnic and religious minorities.
+It will also struggle to overcome all forms of discrimination and intolerance, in general, by fighting discriminatory and aggressive behaviour against vulnerable groups, including disadvantaged people and members of ethnic and religious minorities.
 Violence against women is another evil the organisation intends to fight.

 “Huge” reports, the idea for the “Student Society for Equality” had been born in October of last year.
 The initiators had met the university’s rector, Professor Anastas Gerdjikov, who had expressed support.